Pinkney L. Near: Curator of the Virginia Museum of Fine Arts

 Pinkney Near first came to the VMFA in 1954 for a brief visit, when he had just returned from Paris where he studied Romanesque sculpture with his Fulbright Scholarship.
 A year later, in 1955 he left the museum for a Sachs fellowship which sponsored further study in Europe.
 However, it was during this brief stay that he began the evolution of the Collections Division, and, when he returned in 1956 at the age of 29, he became curatorial assistant at the museum.
 Two years later he was promoted to curator but decided to pursue his graduate work at Harvard.
 When he returned, he became Chief Curator.
 Pinkney Near served as VMFA curator for 30 years, much of that time as chief administrative curator.
 In 1988 Near was named to the newly created post of Paul Mellon Curator and senior research curator, a post in which he worked closely with the Mellon Collection and with Paul Mellon, who provided important gifts of art, both paintings and sculpture portraying animals, to the museum.

-Through the years Near acquired for the museum some of its greatest treasures, including paintings by Théodore Géricault, Claude Lorraine's "Battle on a Bridge," Aristide Maillol's "The River," Claude Monet's "Irises by the Pond," Charles Willson Peale's "William Smith and His Grandson," Angelica Kauffmann's "Cornelia Pointing to Her Children as Her Treasures," and Jean-Bapiste Blin de Fontenay's monumental "Buffet Under a Trellis."
+Through the years Near acquired for the museum some of its greatest treasures, including paintings by Théodore Géricault, Claude Lorrain's "Battle on a Bridge," Aristide Maillol's "The River," Claude Monet's "Irises by the Pond," Charles Willson Peale's "William Smith and His Grandson," Angelica Kauffmann's "Cornelia Pointing to Her Children as Her Treasures," and Jean-Bapiste Blin de Fontenay's monumental "Buffet Under a Trellis."

 In 1976 Near announced the VMFA's purchase of American sculptor Isamu Noguchi's polished stainless steel sculpture "Open Lock," completed in 1964.
 In 1982 Chief curator Near announced the acquisition of a 42" bronze cast of Jean-Baptiste Carpeaux's Genius of the Dance.

 Among the exhibits curated by Near was one called Three Masters of Landscape: Fragonard, Robert and Boucher which, although small, presented interesting issues due to the variability of the works.
 The exhibit made use of a recently acquired work by Jean Honore Fragonard entitled "Landscape With Three Washerwomen".